-I am running for City Council in Harlem because our community should not be forced to make the decision my mother made so long ago: to stay and accept over-priced housing, under-funded schools and minimal job opportunities; or to move elsewhere.
+I am enthusiastically exploring running in 2021 for City Council in Harlem because our community should not be forced to make the decision my mother made so long ago: to stay and accept over-priced housing, under-funded schools and minimal job opportunities; or to move elsewhere.
 I know that we have a chance to create many jobs by working with small businesses to ensure they hire our neighbors and life-long residents, just as I have advocated throughout my career as a teacher and lawyer.

 For me, this fight is personal.
 Every Harlemite deserves the opportunity to receive a great education, a great job and affordable housing right here.
 To make that happen, Harlem needs elected officials that reflect the values of our community.
 As an advocate for our neighborhoods, I was honored to represent our residents in the 2017 City Council election, and was one of the youngest candidates on the ballot.
 That is why I went to court to end a rent scam operated by a State Senate candidate running in our district.
 And that’s why I’m considering a run for office today.